 Plaque psoriasis is a skin condition which is associated with an immune disorder.
 The immune system is designed to protect the body from a host of infectious diseases.
 In individuals with this disorder certain immune cells are over activated, which results in the excessive production of an inflammatory protein called tumor necrosis factor (TNF).
+This protein causes the cells of the skin to grow quicker than normal, which results in formation of red patches and silvery scale.
+This is one of the most common forms of psoriasis.

 Altered immunity is the cause for plaque psoriasis; however there are certain triggers or risk factors that have been identified, which can aggravate the symptoms,